-Test 1: The evaluator verified the current TOE version and then followed guidance procedures to load a new install image to the TOE but not yet activate it.
+Test 1: The evaluator verified the current TOE version and then followed guidance procedures to install a new image to the TOE.
+During installation, the TOE paused the update process and asks for user confirmation of a reboot that must occur in order to install the TOE update.
 At this point, the evaluator issued the "show install summary" command to show that the current version matches the active image, and the update version is shown as an inactive image.
-The evaluator then proceeded to activate the image which required a reboot to finish the installation process.
+The evaluator then proceeded with a reboot to finish the installation process.
 Upon installation completion and successfully reboot, the evaluator verified that the TOE's version was updated successfully.
+The evaluator then verified the TOE version again and confirmed that it was updated successfully.